ConnorMcWard/Case-Study/README.md

  - Property information is fairly stable and doesn't change frequently
  - Each Unit is unique to the Property it belongs to
  - Each Fee is unique enough that it warrants a separate record linking it to unit.
    - When looking at my results.json, it seems that we could simplify the Fee table to only a few records and connect them to the Unit table with a foreign key.
-This would require a standardization Fee ID (PK) that doesn't require a foreign key as part of it's composite key.
+This would require a standardized Fee ID (PK) that doesn't require a foreign key as part of it's composite key.

 Below is a description of the relationships and fields within each table: